El-Goblino/portfolio-website/application-documentation.md

     - `hero-image` Image used in hero.
       - `portrait` Portrait image used in hero.

+- `about` About section of the body.
+  - `about-text` Text portion of the about section.
+    - `about-item` Item in about section.

+- `projects` Projects section of the body.
+  - `projects-content` Main content section of projects.
+    - `projects-item` Individual items in projects section.
+      - `projects-image` Thumbnails used in projects section.

+- `contact` Contact section of the body.
+  - `contact-form` Form used in contact section.

 ## Back-end

 - `body` Pre-assigned by express.